OWASP/CheatSheetSeries/cheatsheets/Password_Storage_Cheat_Sheet.md

 A [pepper](https://en.wikipedia.org/wiki/Pepper_(cryptography)) can be used in additional to salting to provide an additional layer of protection.
 It is similar to a salt, but has two key differences:

-* The pepper is shared between all stored passwords, rather than being unique like a salt.
+- The pepper is shared between all stored passwords, rather than being unique like a salt.
-* The pepper is stored separately from the hashes (i.e, not in the database).
+- The pepper is **not stored in the database**, unlike the salts.

 The purpose of the pepper is to prevent an attacker from being able to crack any of the hashes if they only have access to the database, for example if they have exploited a SQL injection vulnerability or obtained a backup of the database.

 The pepper should be at least 32 characters long, and should be randomly generated.
-It should be stored in an application configuration file (protected with appropriate permissions), using the secure storage APIs provided by the operating system, or in a HSM.
+It should be stored in an application configuration file (protected with appropriate permissions), using the secure storage APIs provided by the operating system, or in a Hardware Security Module (HSM).

 The pepper is traditionally used in a similar way to a salt, but concatenating it with the password prior to hashing, using a construct such as `hash(pepper . password)`.